ps396996/Effective-JAVA-Summary/README.md

 * **do as little work as possible inside synchronized regions**
 * **limit the amount of work that you do from within synchronized regions**

-## 68. Prefer executors and tasks to threads
+## 80. Prefer executors, tasks and streams to threads
 Creating a work queue:
 ```java